ASSISTANT ACCOUNTANT APPRENTICESHIP

 LEVEL 3: APPRENTICESHIP

 EXAMINING BOARD: AAT

-The Assistant Accountant Apprenticeship is ideal for school leavers seeking a career in accountancy and finance or for junior/assistant accountants who wish to gain a qualification and acquire new skills.
+Association of Accounting Technicians (AAT) is an internationally recognised professional accounting qualification and this Apprenticeship is ideal for school leavers who are looking to begin a career in Accountancy or Finance, or for Junior/Assistant Accountants who wish to gain a qualification and acquire new skills.

 The Apprenticeship comprises of two separate elements:

 - an end point assessment of work based learning (also managed by AAT)